 Ported and vented enclosures are built to produce deeper-sounding bass that is more broad and room-filling than a subwoofer with a sealed enclosure.

 Subwoofers are designed in two main styles: the side-firing subwoofer and downward-firing subwoofer.
-Side-firing subwoofers are pointed on the side or in the front, whereas downward-firing subwoofers, as the name suggests, are pointed downwards.
+Side-firing subwoofers, like we’ve talked about before, are pointed on the side or in the front, whereas downward-firing subwoofers, as the name suggests, are pointed downwards.

 The bass in the downward-firing subwoofer is less directional than higher frequencies or treble.
 But, if you want the bass sound to spread evenly, then you’ll want to pick the side-firing subwoofers.